 It is highly effective at reducing air infiltration, as it seals up any gaps and cracks in the building envelope.
 Spray foam insulation is also very good at stopping heat from moving through conduction because it acts as a barrier.

-Spray foam insulation is a good way to reduce thermal bridging in buildings because it can be put up quickly and easily and is very good at stopping air from getting in and heat from moving through the building.
+Spray foam insulation is a good way to reduce thermal bridging in buildings because it can be installed quickly and easily, and it effectively stops air from getting in and heat from moving through the building.
+It is also strong and long-lasting, so it can protect against thermal bridging for years to come.

 Overall, spray foam insulation is a very effective way to cut down on thermal bridging between different parts of a building.
 It is quick and easy to install, highly effective at reducing air infiltration and conduction, and durable and long-lasting.